-2.2 Basis of Measurement
+2.2.
+Basis of Measurement

-The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair value, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair values, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
 The financial statements are presented in Ghana Cedi (GH¢).

-The Fund presents its Statement of Financial Position in order of liquidity.
+The Fund presents its statement of financial position in order of liquidity.

-2.3 Basis of Consolidation
+2.3.
+Basis of Consolidation

 The Fund is an investment entity and, as such, is not required to own controlling interest in other entities.
-Instead, financial interests are classified as financial asset at fair value through other comprehensive income.
+Instead, financial interests are classified as available for sale and measured at fair value.